 Explore History offers a wide range of lectures and classes in history and archaeology for all age groups.
 From one hour specialist lectures to general overviews and day long classes, Explore History will create an experience that will be tailored to the audience in question.
 Topics covered include different aspects of Prehistoric, Roman, Medieval, Tudor, Victorian and 20th century British history.
 Select topics in Modern European history, from the Scientific Revolution to the Cold War, are also offered, with particular focus on: the Age of Revolution (1789-1848), WWI and WWII, and the development of the Printing Press and its impact.
+We have a special interest in the relationship between Canada and Britain, with emphasis upon WWII.
 ‘Hands on’ classes on how to conduct historical research and use primary source materials have been designed specifically for GCSE and A level students preparing to enter university.

-Explore History Ltd. also provides tutoring services if help is needed with GCSE or A Level History.
+Explore History Ltd. also provides tutoring services if help is needed with GCSE, A Level or University History.
 Learn more about the subject, how to prepare for exams and develop writing skills.
 For more information on how to set up a consultation contact Explore History.
 Details can be found on the contact page.
 Tutoring services are limited to within a 30 mile radius of Worthing in West Sussex.

 World War II

 Explore History offers a variety of lectures and classes on WWII, including: “The Phoney War: Britain at War but Where is all the Fighting?”
 “The Battle of Britain and the Blitz” “‘I Think they are Quite Unbeatable’: the Canadian Soldier in Britain “The Dieppe Raid” “Making D-Day a Success” “Churchill and the Second World War”.

 The Great War